On Amenable and Coamenable Coideals: Introduction

 In general it is not that hard to show coamenability of a LCQG $\G$ implies amenability of its dual $\widehat{\G}$.
-It is a highly non-trivial result of Tomatsu \cite{Toma} that a compact quantum group $\widehat{\G}$ is coamenable only if the discrete quantum group $\G$ is amenable, generalizing the case of compact and discrete Kac algebras due to Ruan \cite{Ruan}, which generalizes Leptin's theorem from the classical discrete setting.
-Kalantar et al{.} \cite{Kal2} coined the notion of a coamenable right coideal of quotient type for compact quantum groups.
-This notion generalizes to compact quasi-subgroups (cf. Section $4.2$), which we prove has the following characterization. \begin{cor} Let $\G$ be a discrete quantum group and $N_\omega$ a compact quasi-subgroup of $\widehat{\G}$.
-We have that $N_\omega$ is {\bf coamenable} if and only if $\omega\in B_r(\G)$. \end{cor} We write $B_r(\G) := C^*_r(\G)^*$ where $C^*_r(\G)$ is the reduced quantum group $C^*$-algebra of $\G$.
-See sections $4.1$ and $4.2$ for more. \begin{rem} One advantage of the characterization of coamenability in Corollary \ref{reducedIdempState} is that it immediately generalizes to locally compact quantum groups. \end{rem} Kalantar et al{.} posed the following question. \begin{ques} \cite{Kal2} Let $\G$ be a discrete quantum group.
+It is a highly non-trivial result of Tomatsu \cite{Toma} that a compact quantum group $\widehat{\G}$ is coamenable only if the discrete quantum group $\G$ is amenable, generalizing the case of compact and discrete Kac algebras due to Ruan \cite{R96}, which generalizes Leptin's theorem from the classical discrete setting.
+In the context of compact quasi-subgroups of quotient type and their codual coideals, Kalantar et al{.} posed the following question. \begin{ques} \cite{KKSV22} Let $\G$ be a discrete quantum group.
 Let $\widehat{\H}$ be a closed quantum subgroup of $\widehat{\G}$.
-Is it true that $L^\infty(\widehat{\G}/\widehat{\H})$ is coamenable if and only if $\ell^\infty(\H)$ is relatively amenable? \end{ques} For a discrete quantum group $\G$, the codual of a compact quasi-subgroup $N_\omega$ is the right coideal $N_P$ where $P = \lambda_{\widehat{\G}}(\omega)$ (note the difference in notation with \cite{K18} and preceding papers where $N_P$ would be used to denote $N_\omega$).
-If $N_\omega$ is of quotient type, and we write $N_\omega = L^\infty(\widehat{\G}/\widehat{\H})$ then $\ell^\infty(\H) = N_P$ is the codual (cf. sections $2.2$ and $4.1$).
-If $\widehat{\H}$ is a {\bf normal} (Woronowicz) closed quantum subgroup (cf. Section $4.1$) of $\widehat{\G}$, then coamenability of $L^\infty(\widehat{\G}/\widehat{\H})$ is just coamenability of the compact quantum group $\widehat{\G}/\widehat{\H}$ (cf. \cite[Remark 3.9]{Kal2}).
-In this case, \cite[Theorem 3.10]{Kal2} gives us a positive answer to Question \ref{MainQuestion}.
-In particular, we have that $\widehat{\G}/\widehat{\H}$ is coamenable if and only if $\H$ is amenable, which is a consequence of Tomatsu's theorem \cite{Toma} and the equivalence of relative amenability of $\ell^\infty(\H)$ with amenability of $\H$ (see\cite[Theorem 3.7]{Kal2} (note, that we use the proof of Theorem \ref{coameniffamen} (cf. Corollary \ref{RelAmenIffAmenQS}) in the proof of Corollary \ref{qsubgroupsAmen})).
-So, a positive answer to Question \ref{MainQuestion} generalizes Tomatsu's theorem \cite{Toma}.
+Is it true that $L^\infty(\widehat{\G}/\widehat{\H})$ is coamenable if and only if $\ell^\infty(\H)$ is relatively amenable? \end{ques} This questions extends to compact quasi-subgroups of compact quantum groups in the following manner: is it true that $N_\omega\subseteq L^\infty(\widehat{\G})$ is coamenable if and only if its codual coideal $\widetilde{N_{P_\omega}}$ is relatively amenable?